ivandw/datagrid-7.3-clustered-config/test/README.md

+# Monitor your  previously created datagrid (with resources on this repo) with prometheus/grafana

 env variables to add to DC (not added to template, if config is not set, dc crashes):

 - name: JAVA_OPTS_APPEND